-YNAB Vs nYNAB Vs Excel: Helpful Budgeting Tools Compared
+YNAB Vs nYNAB Vs Excel: A Helpful Budgeting Tool reviewed

 YNAB4 vs new YNAB (nYNAB) features

 new YNAB is what we call the YouNeedABudget tool that was released after YNAB4 in 2019.
-It’s the same personal budgeting tool but now as a subscription that is accessible from everywhere and it’s based on the envelope method.
+It’s the same personal budgeting tool but now as a subscription that is accessible from everywhere.
+It’s still based on the envelope method.

 When nYNAB came out, they actually made a transition guide in which they explain the differences between the old YNAB4 and the new tool.
 While some of these features are less interesting, there are some things that I was interested in.